naorlivne/drone-metronome/README.md

 ###metronome_host

-The Metronome server URL (no trailing slashs should be used), defaults to http://metronome.mesos:9000
+The Metronome server URL (no trailing slash should be used), defaults to http://metronome.mesos:9000

 ###metronome_job_file